RCantu92/finance_automation_with_smart_contracts/README.md

 ## Defferred Equity Plan

 This last contract will automatically manage 1000 shares with an annual distribution of 250 over 4 years for the selected employee.
-This contract was deployed on the Ropsten testnet with an address of 0x27f1dD67C5E34E84bF282AEBd4e2c74E3aD20253.
+This contract was deployed on the Kovan testnet with an address of 0xD093F2830c2360a5f5D025C7674CdaFd53719c43.